 6/13/16: GTBets updated their entire platform so we updated our review.

 In all, it is very fair to say that GTBets is a very good sportsbook.
-I will again highlight their impressive promotions and very neat rewards system.
-Betting with these guys is easy and fun and if it weren’t for their high cost of payouts then I would be giving GTBets even higher marks.
+We will again highlight their impressive promotions and very neat rewards system.
+Betting with these guys is easy and fun and if it weren’t for their high cost of payouts then we would be giving GTBets even higher marks.

 To sign up at GTBets: Join GTBets